-If you have been involved with any significant planning application recently, there’s a good chance that you have encountered (or soon will encounter) the dreaded energy statement.
+If you are involved with any significant planning application, there is a good chance you will need to provide an energy statement.

-They effectively demand an energy performance over and above that required by the building regulations.
+Energy Statements demonstrate how improved energy performance will be achieved.
+This is over and above that required by the building regulations.

 Energy Statements & The London Plan

 We spend a lot of time writing energy statements and many of these are for London schemes.
-The 32 London boroughs (plus the City of London) have set the bar very high through the adoption of the London Plan.
+The London boroughs and corporations have set the bar very high through the adoption of the London Plan.

-The London Plan is the overall strategic plan for Greater London, and it sets out a fully integrated economic, environmental, transport and social framework for the development of the capital to 2031.
-London boroughs’ local plans need to generally follow the London Plan, and its policies guide decisions on planning applications by councils and the Mayor.
+The London Plan is the overall strategic plan for Greater London.
+It sets out a fully integrated economic, environmental, transport and social framework for the development of the capital to 2031.

-Due to the recent introduction of the NPPF (National Planning Policy Framework), local councils are now obligated to encourage development, if sustainable.
+The recent introduction of the NPPF (National Planning Policy Framework) has had wide ranging effects.
+Local authorities are now obligated to encourage development, if sustainable.

-They are also free to set their own measures of sustainability and so the already established London Plan is being replicated all over the UK.
-Generally councils will set an extra CO2 reduction target of somewhere between 10-40%, and possibly require CfSH or BREEAM assessment too.
+They are also free to set their own measures.
+Generally councils will set an extra CO2 reduction target of somewhere between 10-40%, and possibly require other standards to be met, like BREEAM.

-Some councils will set other objectives in addition to an energy Statement – for instance Bristol City Council requires all planning applications to include water reporting within the a broader sustainability statement, demonstrating that any surface water or flood risks are being mitigated.
+Some authorities will set other objectives in addition to energy performance.
+For instance Bristol City Council requires all planning applications to include water reporting within a broader sustainability statement.
+Applicants must demonstrate how any surface water or flood risks are being mitigated.

 Energy Statements – What You Need

-These three elements are entwined.
-For example, most of our clients are used to providing SAP Calculations for residential schemes to show building regs compliance.
-In the case of a current London Plan application, we will be using SAP to demonstrate not only that baseline performance, but also how an extra 40% improvement will be made.
+Developers and design teams are used to providing SAP Calculations for residential schemes to show building regs compliance.
+When writing an energy statement your consultant will be using SAP to demonstrate not only that baseline performance, but also how an improvement will be made.